perrywink/amplify-tdf-services/README.md

 # The Data Foundry Service Request App

-(Link to Public Github Repo)[https://github.com/perrywink/amplify-tdf-services]
+## Live Site
+- The live site link is [here](https://main.d16fbxf01y0g08.amplifyapp.com/)
+- To access the website, please create a new account and verify it via your email.
+You can then use the same account to login to the site in the future.

 ## Setup Instructions

 **Setting up AWS and the .env file**
 1. Deploy this project to AWS Amplify, and download the `amplify_outputs.json` file.
-Include this file in the root of the project, as specified (here)[https://docs.amplify.aws/nextjs/start/quickstart/nextjs-app-router-client-components/#4-set-up-local-environment]
+Include this file in the root of the project, as specified [here](https://docs.amplify.aws/nextjs/start/quickstart/nextjs-app-router-client-components/#4-set-up-local-environment)
 2. You can find an `.env.example` file in the root of this project.
 Copy this and rename it to `.env.local`.
 We will use this for the following steps.
 3. Initialize a Dynamo DB table and populate the `DYNAMODB_TABLE_NAME` env variable.accordingly.
 Create a user group that has full access to Dynamo DB (policy).
 4. Initialize an S3 Bucket and populate the `BUCKET_NAME_AWS` env variable accordingly.
 Create a user group that has full access to S3 (policy).